doragasu/mw-api/README.md

 	}
 ```

 Once association has succeeded, you can try connecting to a server, or creating a server socket.
 DNS service will also start automatically after associating to the AP, but it takes a little bit more time.
-So if you need to use DNS just after associating to an AP, you should wait an additional second, e.g. by calling `mw_sleep(MS_TO_FRAMES(1000))`.

 ### Connecting to a TCP server